DaveZahn/APOD_Viewer/README.md

 APOD_Viewer
 ===========

-Kivy viewer for viewing APOD images and data
+Kivy viewer for viewing APOD images and data.
+This app works in conjuction with the APOD_Downloader python script.